InformaticsMatters/trigger-ci-action/README.md

 `refs/heads/main`, but can be a branch, i.e. `refs/heads/dev-branch`
 or a tag, i.e. `refs/tags/2021.3`, or any valid reference.

+For _new-style_ GitHub repositories the default will be sufficient to trigger a build on the main branch (where the main branch is now called `main`).
+For older repositories you may have to use this input and set it to the old main name, e.g. `refs/heads/master`

 ### `ci-user`
 **Required**  A user that can access the remote repository